The Riveter takes female-focused co-working space to the Eastside

 It also hosts events encouraging gender parity in the workforce — from weekly office hours that allow female entrepreneurs to meet with venture capitalists to a series teaching men how they can be allies at work.

-The Riveter now has nearly 2,000 members, about 25 percent of which are men.
+The Riveter now has nearly 2,000 members, about 25 percent of whom are men.

 The company quickly opened a Fremont spot after its Capitol Hill launch, as well as two Los Angeles locations, and now is headed to the Eastside.
 It will continue expanding next year, Nelson said, though no more co-working spaces are currently planned for the Puget Sound region.